preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 Under Usage, information about active readers and active contributors are shown.
 What should be considered an active reader or an active contributor is defined in the Metrics settings, see: :doc:`Metric Settings </admin-settings/tenant-settings/settings/metrics/index>`

-Note that, a metrics can normally be clicked for more details.
-Here's en exampl of the pages

 Under Pages, the following is availble:

 .. image:: admin-dashboard-page-status-76.png